zhugelianglongming/ingress-bfe/docs/en_us/contribute/contribute-codes.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/)

-    Go to [BFE Ingress Github][], click `Fork` button and generate a repository in your own github space.
+    Go to [BFE Ingress Github][], click `Fork` button to create a repository in your own github space.

     >  `https://github.com/${USERNAME}/ingress-bfe`

 1. Clone

     Clone the repository in your own space to your local :
     ```bash
     $ git clone https://github.com/${USERNAME}/ingress-bfe
     $ cd ingress-bfe